MahApp/WordHunter/README.md

 #Projects 2015

-This year we built christmas calendars as projects, the brief said a Christmas calendar were the theme could be chosen freely.
+This year we built projects on the theme christmas calendars as projects.
 You can view them and download them here, check out their WiKi for details:

 ![](https://github.com/MahApp/P1_2015/blob/master/images/Grupp1small.png)